SIM Advisory Board Members

 Glenn Madrid is a Board Certified Family Medicine Physician with 25 years of full-spectrum experience in the field of primary care, including obstetrics and inpatient care.
 Dr. Madrid holds a M.D. from the University of Colorado School of Medicine and has previously served as the President of the Family Medicine Section at St. Mary’s Hospital and Medical Center.

-Dr. Madrid’s current practice, Primary Care Partners, located in Grand Junction, participates in the Comprehensive Primary Care Initiative and has served as a model for integrating behavioral healthcare into the primary care setting.
+Dr. Madrid’s current practice, Primary Care Partners, located in Grand Junction, participates in the Comprehensive Primary Care Initiative and Comprehensive Primary Care Plus, and has served as a model for integrating behavioral healthcare into the primary care setting.
 Due to his experience with practice transformation, Dr. Madrid has delivered presentations across the country and was invited to the White House in 2015 for the launch of the Health Care Payment Learning and Action Network.
 Dr. Madrid currently serves as President of the Colorado Academy of Family Physicians and as the Medical Director for Home Care of Grand Valley.

 Lilly Marks, Vice President, Health Affairs, University of Colorado Anschutz Medical Campus